eronnen/vscode-markdown-chess/README.md

 ## TODO

 - [ ] show move number in PGN viewer
+- [ ] update PGN current move when clicking on move in editor
 - [ ] show FEN/PGN errors
 - [ ] Point to the right markdown text when clicking on chess board
 - [ ] in a capture of a black piece by a white piece, when animating previous move show the white on top of the black piece